clambin/traefik-simple-auth/README.md

 - `users`

   A comma-separated list of email addresses that should be allowed to use traefik-simple-auth.
+If the list is blank, then any email address will be allowed.

 ## Metrics